 In years when there isn’t a pandemic, thousands of children and their families participate in a wide variety of fun activities.

-There are indoor theatre shows, various forms of outdoor entertainment and activity tents with everything from paper hat making to splatter painting, as well as venues where you can try out circus tricks or get your face painted.
+There are indoor theatre shows, various forms of outdoor entertainment and activity tents with everything from paper hat making to splatter painting.
+There are also venues where you can try out circus tricks or get your face painted.
 The main shows cost extra, but the activities are free with the price of admission.

 In a typical year, with good weather, as many as 30,000 people attend the festival over the course of the week, including school groups on weekdays.

 Admission to the Children’s Festival

-Tickets to the Vancouver Children’s Festival can be bought online in advance starting in the spring or during the festival at the festival box office which is located next to Studio 1398 on Granville Island at 1398 Cartwright Street.
+In past years, tickets to the Vancouver Children’s Festival could be bought online in advance starting in the spring or during the festival at the festival box office.
+The box office is next to Studio 1398 on Granville Island at 1398 Cartwright Street.

-Cash only purchases can also be made on the day of the event for any available performances at the box office up until one hour before show time.
-The most popular shows fill up in advance though, so reserve early if you can.
+Cash only purchases are possible on the day of the event most years for any available performances at the box office up until one hour before show time.
+The most popular shows typically fill up in advance though, so reserve early if you can.

-Ticket prices in 2020 were going to be the following (which are pretty much the same as they were in the previous three years):
+Ticket prices in 2020 were going to be the following (and festival prices in 2022 may be similar):

 - 1 Show Day Pass: $12.50 for children and $22 for adults (includes activity wristband).